 Multiple display configurations and output types is the goal.
 Ease of use and RAM CPU friendly is a must.
 Constant position changing Dynamic Rankings to instantly identify strongest vs. weakest is a necessity.

-These Dynamic Rankings are trying to be modeled after LeverageFX’s Currency Strength Rankings in Block form …. the App with Green and Red blocks in which the colors are variably weighted dependent on rank.
+These dynamic rankings are trying to be modeled after LeverageFX’s Currency Strength Rankings in block form …. the App with Green and Red blocks in which the colors are variably weighted dependent on rank.
 Sort of like a Heat Map that is constantly ranking itself from top to bottom.
 This is the Top Gun Software from LeverageFX.com for the eSignal trading platform.

 For anyone who has used this Top Gun software on eSignal in particular that specific CSM template, then you know how useful these instant rankings can be.
-This information can be especially useful for short term, intraday Traders constantly seeking to match strongest versus weakest as soon the opportunity presents itself, namely following fundamental events such as NFP or the London and New York opens each day.
+This information can be especially useful for short term, intraday traders continually seeking to match strongest versus weakest as soon the opportunity presents itself.
+Primarily, following fundamental events such as NFP or the London and New York opens each day.

-Metatrader 4 coding logic, such as “A single indicator can only occupy one chart location, either the main chart, or a bottom indicator window” in addition to only one output type – increases our coding limitations.
-However, once the base meter is split into a series of indicators – the possibilities for display combinations and strength calculation variance is increased.
+Metatrader 4 coding logic, such as “A single indicator can only occupy one chart location, either the main chart, or a bottom indicator window” in addition to only one output type – increases the coding limitations.
+However, once the base meter is split into a series of indicators – the possibilities for display combinations is increased.

 Sizable Machine Resources Required

 These tools are not like Stochastics or the ol’ MACD loaded on one single TF.
 These tools are complex and resource intensive.